smattymatty/BaseApp-Django-HTMX-Tailwind/README.md

 ]
 ```

-Base.html, which is the base template for all pages, includes the following lines:
+`base.html`, which all pages inherit from, includes the following lines:

 ```html
 {% load static tailwind_tags django_htmx %}